Massachusetts

 • Generator information including name, address, and EPA ID

-• Generators may still use existing MA ID numbers on paper manifests.
+• Generators still operating with the “MV” identification number needs to stop utilizing and obtain a new EPA ID number.
 However, generators are unable to register for e-Manifest or track shipments without an EPA ID.
-Generators must register with myRCRAid to obtain a new EPA ID
+Generators must register with myRCRAid to obtain a new EPA ID.

 • Transporter details including ID numbers and U.S. DOT descriptions